 As the Executive Director of CVRE, Mr. Hunter lead the Tribe’s successful effort to secure a BIA guarantee for a loan of up to $6 million.
 These funds have been allotted to build a convenience store and gas station.
 In addition CVRE will oversee construction of the Tribe’s second gaming facility, to be located adjacent to the convenience store.
 The Tribe anticipates funding the new gaming facility with existing casino revenue.

 As Tribal Chairman, Mr. Hunter is committed to the Tribe’s cultural, social and economic growth.

-Vice Chair Naredo
+Executive Vice Chair Naredo

 Patrick Naredo is the Vice Chairman of the Tribe, sits on the Coyote Valley Retail Enterprises (CVRE) as the Treasurer and is the Vice Chairman of the Board of Directors of Coyote Valley Economic Development Corporation (CEDCO).
 As part of the leadership team of the Tribe, Mr. Naredo has played a pivotal role in the recent initiatives of the Tribe to increase productivity.
 Mr. Naredo has served on the Tribal Council for approximately nine years and brings a heightened level of stability and institutional knowledge to the leadership team.

 Candace Gonzalez is currently serving her third term as the Tribal Council Secretary.
 She started her lifelong passion working for and with her Tribe at the young age of 12 years old.
 By attending and participating in annual United National Indian Tribal Youth (UNITY) conferences held around the Country, she was exposed to many avenues of opportunity in obtaining education and leadership.
 These opportunities propelled her passion to make Native Youth a priority and to help all Native’s people as well as her own at home.